 When approving a drug, the FDA is certifying that its risks are less than its benefits.
 Unfortunately, clinical trials often only involve small groups of people, so adverse and dangerous side effects may not be discovered until the medication has been distributed to thousands of people.
 Defective drugs, inadequate warnings of hazards and side effects, mislabeling, problems with drug testing, and mistakes in manufacturing can lead to catastrophic injuries, and sometimes even death.

 If you or a loved one have been injured or killed by a drug or over-the-counter medication, you may be entitled to compensation through a pharmaceutical lawsuit.
-The Allegheny County pharmaceutical cases attorneys at the SMA Law Group can help you navigate a claim with our advanced knowledge of the complex laws surrounding medical malpractice and drug liability cases.
+The pharmaceutical cases attorneys at the SMT Legal can help you navigate a claim with our advanced knowledge of the complex laws surrounding medical malpractice and drug liability cases.
 Contact us online or call us 24/7 at 1-888-976-2529 for a free and confidential case evaluation.

 Determining Who’s Responsible for Drug Safety

 Drug manufacturers and pharmaceutical companies are responsible for making sure their products are reasonably safe and work the way they’re intended.
 They have a duty to inspect and test the safety of their products and warn consumers about possible drug interactions, contraindications, hazards, and side effects.

 700,000 adverse drug events occur each year, despite the stringent standards that medications must meet, resulting in 120,000 hospitalizations in that time.
 Defective and dangerous drugs can cause severe injuries including:

 - Kidney and liver failure